Valursfossen certainly had to be one of the most memorable waterfalls (let alone hikes) that Julie and I had ever done.

 I really think such pleasant memories of the reward for such a unique and naturesque experience made us not think too much about how difficult (relatively speaking) this hike was for us.

-You see, we had to hike about an hour each way through an obstacle course of muddy moors, rocky scrambles requiring the use of all of our limbs, and hunting for sparsely located painted red Ts.
+You see, we had to hike about an hour each way through an obstacle course of muddy bogs, rocky scrambles requiring the use of all of our limbs, and hunting for sparsely located painted red Ts.

 Once at the end, that was when we were able to see the main tier plunging some 60m-70m (allegedly) before sloping another 202m into the shadows of the gorge below.